 2. Quality is one of the most critical issues for any organizational strategy

 Improvement in quality positively affects a host of other areas.
-Improvement in quality leads to a reduction in production or service cost and, providing customer delight resulting in customer retention.
-Increase in sales follows thus improving market reputation leading to a reduction in marketing expenses which contributes towards improved profitability.
+Improvement in quality leads to a reduction in production or service cost and, providing customer satisfaction resulting in customer retention.
+An increase in sales follows thus improving market reputation leading to a reduction in marketing expenses which contributes towards improved profitability.
 Data will show the human resource intervention will have directly influenced any improvements.

 3. Performance appraisal and compensation